iontodirel/matchbox_aprs/README.md

 ## Features

 - Small form factor: 50x35mm
-  - 0.8% larger compared to the Pico APRS v4 mainboard
+  - 0.8% larger compared the Pico APRS v4 mainboard
-  - 37% smaller compared to the Mobilinkd TNC4 mainboard
+  - 37% smaller than the Mobilinkd TNC4 mainboard
-  - 63% smaller compared to the original Nino TNC mainboard
+  - 63% smaller than the original Nino TNC mainboard
 - Low noise regulator with reverse current protection
   - Allows the board to be powered by a 3.3V external supply
   - Regulator can be bypassed if desired via Header 2
   - LDO can operate from as high as 20V
-- DCD and Packet Good signals routed to the header
+- DCD and Packet Good signals are routed to the header
 - USB VBUS routed to the header
 - USB VBUS, USB CC1/CC2 routed to an optional header for optional PD negotiation
   - Up to 4A can be drawn from the USB interface with PD
-  - Voltages highter than 5V can be negotiated and supplied to an off board regulator
+  - Voltages higher than 5V can be negotiated and supplied to an off board regulator
 - Standalone operation
   - Serial interfaces can be connected together using solder pads or small resistors
   - Resistors can be used to configure the digital modes on board if wanted
-- Small 3.5mm audio jack with TXA/RXA and PPT compatible with both Mobilinkd and Digirig interfaces
+- Small 3.5mm audio jack with TXA/RXA and PPT compatible with either Mobilinkd TNC4 or Digirig
   - Jack type can be set using solder pads or populating small resistors
-- Extensible interconnect can connect to the TNC and provide additional capabilities via daughter boards
+- Extensible interconnect system can connect to the TNC and provide additional capabilities via daughter boards
 - All of the 5 LEDs on the Nino TNC are routed to display modem status

 ## Headers